 We want to give you as few guidelines as possible, but you should take the following into account:

-Deadlines: The deadline to submit the abstract is the 27th of December 2019 and the full article should be ready by the 13th of January 2020.
+Deadlines: The deadline to submit the article is the 16th of January 2020.

 Format: Please submit your document in google docs and allow the following email to be an editor. firstname.lastname@example.org.
 If you would rather not receive any feedback and submit it independently for consideration please send it as an attachment to the same email address.